 As the weather warms and days begin to lengthen, carpets of woodland bluebells, especially along Church Walk, create a magical sight.

-Take a gentle stroll in the walled garden or the newly planted orchard and be greeted with the delightful sight of a variety of trees in blossom.
+Take a gentle stroll in the walled garden or the orchard and be greeted with the delightful sight of a variety of trees in blossom.

-Our gardening team look forward to seeing the fruits of their winter labour in the gardens this spring.
+Our gardening team look forward to seeing the fruits of their winter labour in the gardens in the spring.
 3000 mixed tulips, hyacinths and narcissi have been planted in the annual boder and promise an impressive spring show, and will be at their best in April and May.
-Hellebores and Muscati are also among the many spring attractions.
+Hellebores and Muscari are also among the many spring attractions.

 In late spring take a wander into the courtyard where the wisteria is a magnificent sight with its lovely trailing scented blooms.